 We have a range of single seaters, suitable for a various levels of pilot experience, from early-solo to pundit.
-One of these is even free to pilots aged under 21!

-Two Astirs, generally flown by early-solo pilots to build experience and hours before moving to higher performance gliders.
+Three Astirs, generally flown by early-solo pilots to build experience and hours before moving to higher performance gliders.
 However, they have a fan-club amongst more experienced pilots!
 The Astir has similar flying characteristics to the ASK21, although it is more sensitive in pitch.
 Many early-solo pilots have gained Silver and Gold badges in an Astir.

 The Discus is a high performance glider with gracile handling characteristics.
 Excellent flights are achieved in this aircraft which performs equally well in ridge, thermal or wave lift.
 An ideal cross-country machine.

 The Falke motor glider is excellent for various aspects of glider pilot training.
 Powered by a Rotax engine it provides the right balance of power and fuel economy.
 In particular, it is good for pre-solo pilots who wish to practise circuits and landings without the hassle of repeated aerotows or winch launches.
 In addition, the Falke is almost essential for pilots wishing to practice field selection and landing skills.
 Appropriately qualified members may hire the Falke, for use as a touring motor glider.